OnstakInc/cisco-tetration-hol/README.md

 It is important to note that prior to running `launch.py`, you must have a few things already created in your AWS environment - namely a VPC, an IGW, and a S3 bucket.
 1. VPC: This probably goes without saying, but we recommend a non-default VPC.
 Place your VPC ID in `parameters.yml` in the `vpc_id:` line (no quotes surounding the value).
 This VPC must have at least two CIDR blocks, one for `subnet_range_primary` and one for `subnet_range_secondary`.
 It is important that **no** subnets be created in this VPC whatsoever, else the script will error out. `launch.py` will create the subnets and we have a brief discussion about them below.
 2. IGW: You must have one IGW created in your `vpc_id` and designated in the `parameters.yml` in the `internet_gateway_id:` lin (no quotes surounding the value).
 3. S3 Bucket: Due to the size of the CFT, AWS requires that we first upload it to an S3 bucket prior to calling it and executing against it.
-It is required that you have already created the empty S3 bucket and placed the name of the bucket in the `parameters.yml` in the `internet_gateway_id:` lin (no quotes surounding the value).
+It is required that you have already created the empty S3 bucket and placed the name of the bucket in the `parameters.yml` in the `s3_bucket:` line (no quotes surounding the value).
 4. Two (2) Elastic IPs per student pod.
 These must be already *allocated* to your region, but not yet *assigned* to any ENIs.
 This requirement exists due to AWS not allowing a Public IP to be assigned to any EC2 instance with more than a single ENI.
 There are currently three instances that have multiple ENIs, including Guacamole, Tet Data Ingest, and ASAv.
 Guac requires one so that students can access the environment from the public internet, and Tet Data Ingest requires the ability to communicate out to the internet to reach the TaaS cluster.
 ASAv only communicates internally, even if you have ISE running on-prem, assuming you have a VGW back to your CGW.
 If you need ASAv to speak externally, there is some code that can be uncommented in the `cisco-hol-pod-cft-template.yml` file.

+> NOTE: By default, [AWS limits you to five (5) Elastic IPs per region](https://docs.aws.amazon.com/general/latest/gr/vpc-service.html#w571aab9d325b7b3b5){:target="_blank"}.
+If you plan to deploy more than two (2) student pods, you will need to [submit a request for service quota increase](https://console.aws.amazon.com/support/home?#/case/create?issueType=service-limit-increase&limitType=vpc){:target="_blank"}.

 #### Subnets